 The second reason is many kinds of life insurance policies gain value over time.
 That value could be severely penalized if the policyholder wishes to cash in the policy.

-If additional life insurance is desired later in life, the best bet might be purchasing a separate policy to fit those needs while keeping the original policy intact.
+If additional life insurance is desired later in life, the best bet might be purchasing a separate policy to fit those needs, or senior life insurance, while keeping the original policy intact.

 Not understanding the types of policies available